filipefilardi/manga-downloader-pdf/README.md

 ## Usage ##

 This version is limited.
-You should change the url in [this line](https://github.com/filipefilardi/manga-downloader/blob/master/src/download_manga.py#L111) to your manga url hosted on Manga Fox.
-The script will do the rest.
+You should change the url in [this line](https://github.com/filipefilardi/manga-downloader/blob/master/src/download_manga.py#L111) to your manga url hosted on Manga Fox and run.

+Your pdf volumes will be inside downloaded folder.

-At this point, the source-code has only been tested on Linux with python 2.
+The source-code has only been tested on Linux with python 2.

 ## Run ##